ndd21/PHYS281/docs/demo-terminal.md

     -rw-r--r--  1 username username
     ```

-    A `d` at the start of the attributes indicates a directory, while a `-` is a file`.
+    A `d` at the start of the attributes indicates a directory, while a `-` is a file.
 The other
     letters (`r`, `w`, and `x`) represent whether, and by whom, the files are readable, writeable
     and executable, respectively.